This is a detailed guide to getting free media coverage for your blog or business.

 - Sometimes Kickstarter projects just seem to catch fire, like 3Doodler: The World’s First 3D Printing Pen, that was featured across the web and raised $2,344,134.

-- Friends of mine in Beijing opened a Korean BBQ restaurant on a quiet side street.
+- Friends of mine opened a Korean BBQ restaurant on a quiet side street.
 My friends have great food, quality service and a cool atmosphere.
 But they never promoted the business.
 Slowly people started to come, and then the media started running stories about how good the food was and how reasonable the prices were.
 After six months the restaurant had hour long line-ups every night of the week.